Sleep over with the penguins in AntarcticaAntarctica

 - Watch the sunset and sunrise within an hour

-- If you are partial to a midnight snack, forget it.
-No food is allowed at the campsite
+- If you are partial to a midnight snack, forget it because there’s no food is allowed at the campsite

-- Even though it’s summer in Antarctica, it’s still a bit chilly.
-Of course!
+- Even though it’s summer in Antarctica, it’s still chilly

 This activity can be added to your Quark Expeditions departure to Antarctica.
-Fly to Ushuaia and hop on a ship across the Drake Passage, or Fly the Drake on one of the company’s other options).
-Book the camping experience when you book your cruise, as it is very popular.
+Fly to Ushuaia and board a ship to sail across the Drake Passage, or Fly the Drake on one of the company’s other itineraries.
+Be sure to reserve the camping experience when you book your cruise because it’s super popular.

 Prices start at USD$295.